ibm-cloud-docs/speech-to-text/custom-usage.md

 How the service handles request logging for calls to the customization interface depends on the request:

 -   The service *does not* log data that is used to build custom models.
 For example, when working with corpora and words in a custom language model, you do not need to set the `X-Watson-Learning-Opt-Out` request header.
 Your training data is never used to improve the service's base models.
 -   The service *does* log data when a custom model is used with a recognition request.
-You must set the `X-Watson-Learning-Opt-Out` request header to `true` to prevent logging for recognition requests.
+You can opt out of request logging at the account level or by setting the `X-Watson-Learning-Opt-Out` request header to `true`.

 For more information, see [Request logging](/docs/speech-to-text?topic=speech-to-text-data-security#data-security-request-logging).